Luke Messer ContactBack to top

 - Family: Married (Jennifer Messer); 3 children

 Messer was born in Evansville, and the family moved to Greensburg when he was 4 years old.
 A sixth-generation Hoosier, Messer traces his Republican ideology and interest in politics to his family roots.
 Messer’s grandmother, Helen Rotzien, was a ward chairman and secretary of the Marion County Republican Central Committee in the 1960s.
-His “personal hero,” Messer said in an interview with National Journal, is his mother, a 40-year employee of Delta Faucet who raised him as a single mother.
+His “personal hero,” Messer told National Journal, is his mother, a 40-year employee of Delta Faucet who raised him as a single mother.
 He said she exemplifies hard-working values and taught him that “anyone can come from humble beginnings.”
 Messer attended Wabash College, paying his tuition by working as a waiter and telemarketer and graduating in 1991 with a major in speech.

 Messer earned a law degree from Vanderbilt University in 1994 and went on to jobs on Capitol Hill with three members of Congress, including Republican Rep. Dan Burton.
 In 2000, Messer ran for an open House seat against Pence and lost in the GOP primary.
 But he went on to be the executive director of the Indiana Republican Party in 2004 and had a role in the successful gubernatorial campaign of Republican Mitch Daniels.